syncfusion-content/javascript-docs/js/DatePicker/Concepts-and-Features/Display-Inline.md

   **[JavaScript]**

-// Add the code to get the Calendar control using DatePicker
+// Adds the code to get the Calendar control using DatePicker

 <script type="text/javascript">
 $(function () {